Spiritual Warfare Is Witnessed When You Watch The News On TV!

 Satan battles against us because we are God’s children.

-- Satan wants to hurt God’s children in retaliation of being cast out of heaven since he can not hurt God.
+- Satan wants to hurt God’s children in retaliation for being cast out of heaven since he can not hurt God.
 Non-believers follow the prince of the air (Eph.
 2:2).
-They are blinded by the god of this world (2 Cor.
+The God of this world blinds them (2 Cor.
 4:3–4), bound in darkness (Col. 1:13; Acts 26:18), and caught in Satan’s snare (2 Tim.
 2:25–26).
 His goal is to keep us from proclaiming and living out the gospel that sets people free.

 Because of this battle, God calls us to evangelism and discipleship.

 - Evangelism requires intentionally taking the light into the darkness.
-Discipleship then requires teaching others to understand their position in Christ and to put on the full armor of God.
+Discipleship then requires teaching others to understand their position in Christ and put on God’s full armor.
 On the one hand, if we don’t evangelize, non-believers remain in Satan’s kingdom.
 On the other hand, if we don’t disciple, we send believers into the war unarmed.
 Both are not what God desires of us.

 One of Satan’s strategies is to separate us from the flock.